Knife Maker's Mark for Jay Fisher Knives

 Copying Knives

-A created knife must not be copied without the direct permission of the owner of the copyright, which is the original maker.
+A created knife or its artwork must not be copied without the direct permission of the owner of the copyright, which is the original maker.
 The law that applies is Section 102, (5).

 Page Topics